Vector Field Histogram (VFH)

 Is VFH a global path planner?

-No, VFH is a local obstacle avoidance algorithm (reactive navigation).
-It handles immediate steering to avoid collisions.
-For navigating from one side of a warehouse to another, VFH works in tandem with a global planner (like A* or Dijkstra) which provides the general target direction.
+No, VFH is a obstacle avoidance algorithm (reactive navigation).
+It handles split-second collision dodges.
+For warehouse-spanning trips, it teams up with a global planner (like A* or Dijkstra) for the big-picture direction.

 How computationally expensive is VFH?